 Panama cloth is soft and loose, with a fine, grainy surface.
 A form of basket weave deriving its name from the similarities it bears to a straw Panama hat, this is an ideal fabric for lightweight wear in summer.
 The threads cross over each other for a faint hint of texture, lending a hand to a casual air.

-Linen is a must-have fabric, and the backbone of a warm weather wardrobe.
-The distinctive plain tabby weave features a breezy, open slub texture that encourages airflow and movement.
+Linen is the backbone of the warm weather wardrobe.
+The distinctive plain weave is breezy and open, encouraging airflow and movement all thanks to the natural beauty of flax.
 This texture is emphasized by the individual strands of plant fiber making up the fabric, and is responsible for giving linen its distinctive natural touch.

 Leno, also known as a gauze weave, corresponds to a breathable fabric consisting of yarns meticulously twisted in a diamond-like pattern.
 Thanks to the weight of these twisted yarns leno fabric has body, but the open weave left by the diamonds makes a definitively lightweight shirt.
 White colorways can come close to being semi-sheer, but this is only a small con against all of the pros of leno.
 Few shirts can compare during hot and humid summer days.